BPHL-Molecular/Sanibel/README.md

 <h1 align="center">Sanibel</h1>

 ## What to do
-The pipeline is a Nextflow version of the Flaq_amr pipeline.
+The pipeline is a Nextflow version of the Flaq_amr pipeline (FL-BPHL's standard bacterial assembly pipeline with AMR detection).
 Also some plus analyses for specific bacteria (Legionella, Shigella, group A strep, Klebsiella, Salmonella and E.coli) and plasmid are developed.
 The results of these plus analyses can be found in the folder named by the bacteria name.

 ## How to run